CtrlK

 Suggestions

-Move the Key Concepts table, Tools & Systems, and Common Scenarios sections into a separate REFERENCE.md file and link to it from the main skill
+Move the Key Concepts table, Tools & Systems, and Common Scenarios sections into a separate REFERENCE.md file, keeping only a brief link in the main skill

 DimensionReasoningScore